The-Lost-Light/dotfiles/README.md

 > [!WARNING]
-> Currently migrating to niri and quickshell, for screenshot please check hyprland branch
+> Currently migrating to niri and quickshell, welcome to check the Hyprland branch

 ![screenshot](.dotfiles/assets/screenshot.png)
 # TODO